 Article 5: Penalties for natural persons. – This provision is applicable to all offences and requires Member States to apply effective, proportionate and dissuasive criminal penalties.

-In addition, the provision establishes the minimum threshold for maximum sanctions, with differences for converting property and concealing its illegal origin (paragraph 2), acquiring, possession and use (paragraph 3).
-Framework Decision 2001/500/JHA already sets a minimum threshold for a maximum penalty of 4 years for some type of money laundering.
-The definition of the minimum threshold takes into account the existing practices in Member States, as reported by several Member States in the consultation process.
+In addition, the provision establishes the minimum level of the maximum sanction.
+Framework Decision 2001/500/JHA already sets a minimum threshold for a maximum penalty of four years for some type of money laundering.
+This proposal sets the minimum maximum penalty also at four years of imprisonment, at least for serious cases.
+The definition of the minimum threshold also takes into account the existing rules in Member States.

-Setting a minimum level of the maximum penalty at EU level will facilitate international cooperation and ensure deterrence.
+Setting a minimum level of the maximum penalty at EU level will facilitate international police and judicial cooperation and enhance deterrence.
 Different analyses have highlighted the low level of sanctions/fines and the low prosecution rates.
 While this may have a number of reasons, including limited access, capacity or resources of the competent authorities to access and analyse the relevant information in particularly complex cases, a narrow definition of the money laundering offence, low level of sanctions and evidentiary hurdles must be regarded as contributing to this problem.
 In addition to enforcement gaps, this situation creates a risk of “forum-shopping” by offenders, i.e. criminals carrying out financial transactions where they perceive anti-money laundering measures to be weakest.

 Article 6: Aggravating circumstances. – This is a provision applicable to the money laundering offences as defined in Article 3 to ensure that when the offence was committed within a criminal organisation in the sense of Council Framework Decision 2008/841/JHA or when the perpetrator abused their professional position to enable money laundering, this is considered an aggravating circumstance.